MADS-NET/arduino_plugin/README.md

 The `arduino` folder contains a sketch that can be customized to read different analog or digital pin and publish a corresponding JSON string on serial port.

 The script supports a simple command parsing interface that allows to configure some settings on the Arduino side.
 Look at the arduino code for details, but this allows to set the `cfg_cmg` setting as `250p20t`, for example, to set the sampling period to 250 ms and the threshold to 20 (in the range 0–1023).

+## Issues

+Currently, on Windows sometimes it gets stuck.
+To unlock it, open the serialport monitor with the Arduino IDE, and close it.